fluent/fluentd-docs-gitbook/guides/apache-to-mongodb.md

 [Fluentd](http://fluentd.org/) is an advanced open-source log collector originally developed at [Treasure Data, Inc](http://www.treasuredata.com/).
 Because Fluentd handles logs as semi-structured data streams, the ideal database should have strong support for semi-structured data.
-There are several candidates that meet this criterion, but we believe [MongoDB](http://www.mongodb.org/) is the market leader.
+Several candidates meet this criterion, but we believe [MongoDB](http://www.mongodb.org/) is the market leader.

 MongoDB is an open-source, document-oriented database developed at [MongoDB, Inc](http://www.mongodb.com/).
 It is schema-free and uses a JSON-like format to manage semi-structured data.

 This article will show you how to use [Fluentd](http://fluentd.org/) to import Apache logs into MongoDB.

 ## Mechanism